MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

 ---
-title: 'Provision groups to AD using Microsoft Entra Cloud Sync'
+title: 'Provision groups to Active Directory using Microsoft Entra Cloud Sync'
 description: This article describes how to configure Microsoft Entra Cloud Sync's Group Provision to AD with cloud sync.
 services: active-directory
 author: billmath